ipa320/ipa_seminar/ipa_seminar_navigation/README.md

 * Activated marker plugin
 * Activated robot_model plugin

-Once everything is started you should localize the platform again using the "set pose estimate" tool (see previous section).
-Now you can use the move to tool from rviz to command goals to the mobile platform.
+Once everything is started you should localize the platform again using the "2D pose estimate" tool (see previous section).
+Now you can use the "2D nav goal" tool right of the other tool from rviz to command goals to the mobile platform.
 See the picture below:

 ![RVIZ during localization with amcl](/doc/rviz_amcl.png)